-There’s plenty of ways to enjoy the sunshine and water this summer and with small changes, we encourage you to help save water, making a big different to our valuable natural resource.
-Every drop counts!
+There are lots of ways to enjoy the sunshine and water this summer and with small changes, we encourage you to help save water, making a big difference to our valuable natural resource.
+Water's Worth Saving!

 Please note, if you do use a sprinkler, you must be on a water meter.
 If you don't have a water meter you can apply for one here.